tannerpace/weatherclient/pages/posts/pages/posts/bit-wise.md

 ---
-title: Optimizing Local Storage with Bitwise Operations in ActivityEnum
+title: Optimizing Local Storage Efficiency with Bitwise Operations in TypeScript Enum
 date: 2024-10-13
 description: Using bitwise operations to solve local storage limitations by compactly storing user-selected activities in a TypeScript application.
 tag: web development